juanamari94/tinypngcompressor/README.md

 - TinyPNGCompressor will create a copy of the directory and start compressing that copy, leaving the original directory unmodified.
 - If the copy with the _tiny suffix already exists, it will delete it and start all over.
 - Due to the nature of the operations that are performed, such as copying the directory and processing it when sent to TinyPNG, the compressed files' metadata might change.
+- Sometimes the API will fail to compress a file and return an error.
+Out of around 250 files it happened with two in my case.
+Usually just uploading the files with errors to [TinyPNG by hand](https://tinypng.com) will work.